 Student Behavioral Consultant Team: Who We Are and What We Do!

-Faculty and staff may refer a student by completing an online referral form found at the link below.
+Faculty and staff may refer a student by completing an online referral form on the SBCT Webpage (Link is provided below).

-The referral is sent to the email account of Dr. Karen Logsdon, SBCT Chair & Case Manager, Assistant to the VP, EMSA.
-Dr. Logsdon may contact the faculty/staff member that referred the student to seek further information and also keep the faculty/staff member in the loop.
+The online SBCT referral is delivered to Dr. Karen Logsdon, SBCT Chair & Case Manager, Assistant to the VP, EMSA.
+Dr. Logsdon may contact the faculty/staff member that referred the student to seek further information and also facilitate ongoing communication with the faculty/staff member.

-SBCT functions are guided by the standards of practice established by the National Behavioral Intervention Team Association (NaBITA).
-For more information about SBCT membership and referral procedures refer to the SBCT webpage below.
+SBCT is guided by the standards of practice established by the National Behavioral Intervention Team Association (NaBITA).
+For more information about SBCT membership, referral procedures and faculty and staff resources refer to the SBCT webpage (Link provided below).

-SBCT hosts workshops through the Center for Excellence in Learning and Teaching (CELT) and also by request will present at departmental/divisional meetings at the College.
-Outreach to the campus community is an important role for this team and since the team was formed in 2007, team members have presented on the management of disruptive students, de-escalation strategies in and out of the classroom, and emergencies in the classroom, in addition to, sessions on raising awareness of the needs of veteran students.
+SBCT hosts workshops through the Center for Excellence in Learning and Teaching (CELT) and also by request will present remotely for departmental/divisional meetings at the college.
+Outreach to the campus community is an important role for this team and since the team was formed in 2007, team members have presented on the management of disruptive students, de-escalation strategies in and out of the classroom, and emergencies in the classroom, to name a few.